Schemas

 When you want to add more statuses to your document you will need to define transitions that allow you to move your document from one status to another.
 Normal transitions look the same as a creationTransition but these do include two additional parameters fromStatusesand name.

 A Transition occurs from one Status to another.
-The Statuses a Transition starts from are determined in the fromStatuses object, and the Status the Transition leads to is determined in the toStatus attribute.
+The Statuses a Transition is able to starts from are determined in the fromStatuses array, and the Status the Transition leads to is determined in the toStatus attribute.

 name: 'firsTransition'